 Force feedback is a simulation technique used in wheels to deliver as realistic a feeling as possible from the kind of feedback you'd get from the road to your hands in real life.

 In other words, force feedback tries to replicate what the driver would feel if he were to race under the exact same conditions in the same location for real.

 If you want to find out more, check out our guide on what is force feedback right here.

 We’ve previously gone into detail about what exactly direct drive is here, but put simply, direct drive is another simulation technique added to racing wheels to increase realism and immersion.

 The term 'direct drive' actually refers to when a racing wheel is mounted directly onto the motor via a quick-release hub.

 Consequently, you should feel the full response of the motor since fewer components are involved between you, the wheel, and the mechanism.

-This differs from a force feedback device which uses a belt or gear system in conjunction with the motor to deliver additional simulation and feedback.
+This differs from a force feedback device which uses a belt or gear system in conjunction with the motor to deliver additional feedback.

 How long do racing wheels last?